sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/GraduateSeminar.md

  .
  .
 Abstract: I will introduce a new L-Function class in SAGE, and give several examples on how to use it to compute L-functions.

+ * April 4, Shuntaro Yamagishi: "Moment Polynomials for the Riemann Zeta Function".
+ .
+ .
+Abstract:  I will explain how we calculated the coefficients of moment polynomials for the Riemann zeta function for k = 4,5.., 13 and numerically tested them against the moment polynomial conjecture.